 Of all the major broadcast networks, CBS has been the slowest to adopt streaming models.
 With most of its rivals moving more into online content, CBS is finally responding, which is good for us.
 The new streaming video app for Android includes schedules, clips, and full episodes – all available for free in HD.

 The app contains a wide array of programs, many of which have multiple full episodes to stream.
-Video quality looks very good, and plays in both portrait and landscape.
-You will encounter a handful of ads, though.
-You can peruse the full episode list or use the schedule to see what's on when.
 Read More

 Just two more months, football fans, and your long wait will be over.
 Many NFL fans use the summer months to prepare their fantasy football teams and leagues, in the gentleman jock's alternative to Dungeons and Dragons.
 CBS has its own fantasy service (just like ESPN, Yahoo, the NFL itself, and starting in 2014, the official Android Police Fantasy Football Service) that was marked by an impressively awful Android app, lazily ported from the iOS version.
-CBS has scrapped the older app, listing and all, and thrown up a new version.
-It's a free download for Android 2.2 and up, though the fantasy service itself is paid.
 Read More

 Google TV hasn't been in the wild for long, but major content providers like ABC, CBS, and NBC are already blocking their content from Google's awesome little TV companion.
 This, as you might have guessed, sucks.